berserkhmdvhb/MADS-SuicideRatesVis/README.md

 For Python implementations, I used my local machine's python virtual environment.
 Please consider that when running python chuncks of the Rmarkdown file.
 Mathematical explanations of the hypothesis test is provided in the "Appendix-Mathematics.pdf" file.

+Link of the HTML rendering of the Rmardkown file is [here](https://htmlpreview.github.io/?)